 - After this bleach bath, drain the plants and rinse them thoroughly under running lukewarm tap water.

 - Prepare a final bath of room temperature water, add aquarium dechlorination (eg. Chloram-X), and soak plants again for at least 15 minutes.
-Gently mix to ensure dechlorinator is coming in contact with any bleach that remains.
+Gently mix to ensure the dechlorinator is coming in contact with any bleach that remains.
+(Note – if you do not have aquarium dechlorinator, simply rinse further, as ultimately bleach dissipates)

 - Check your plants, allow to mostly dry, smell for any bleach.
 If any hint of bleach is noted, repeat #6 until resolved.